USACE/rts-utils/appdata/rsgis/WSEXTRACT.md

 [README](../../README.md)
 # Watershed Extract

 Watershed Extract is a `Jython` script written for use in HEC's CWMS/RTS CAVI.
 The script uses a `Go` program as a subproccess to fetch the result of an `Access 2 Water` endpoint (`watersheds/:watershed_slug/extract`).
 The standard output from the `Go` program is parsed and records written to a DSS file.
 The timewindow is determined by the CAVI and active tab.
-If the activer tab is `Modeling` and no forecast open, an exception is raised and the program stops.
+If the active tab is `Modeling` and no forecast open, an exception is raised and the program stops.

 ## Script Setup

-At the top of the `Jython` script (`watershed_extract.py`) there is a section to modify the watershed's slug ID, default DSS filename, default and path.
-The watershed's slug ID is the watershed name with all lower case with spaces and underscore ("_") replaced with dash ("-").
+At the top of the `Jython` script (`watershed_extract.py`) there is a section to modify the watershed's slug ID, default DSS filename, and default path.
+The watershed's slug ID is the watershed name with all lower case with spaces and underscore(s) ("_") replaced with a dash ("-"); see A2W endpoint `watersheds` for defined watershed slug IDs.
 The default DSS filename is `data.dss`.
 The default path is defined by the active watershed's `database` directory.
 Paths can be defined using environment variables.

 ```python
 # Script Setup